jez/blog/source/_posts/2019-05-20-profiling-in-haskell.markdown

 of random numbers.

-It's possible we could prune some of the fat from `System.Random`'s default implementations without also changing the underlying random number generator, and see a considerable speedup.
-It's also possible we could make [`Prng.hs`][Prng.hs] export instances of the appropriate type classes, and again also see a partial speedup.
+It's possible we could prune some of the fat from `System.Random`'s default implementations (without also changing the underlying random number generator) and see a considerable speedup.
+It's also possible we could make [`Prng.hs`][Prng.hs] export instances of the appropriate type classes, and again see a speedup.

 But considering that I wasn't using any of that extra stuff, I figured I'd just keep it simple.
 The code to generate random boards hardly